Shining Path: Armed conflict (1980–1993)

 In some areas, the military trained peasants and organized them into anti-rebel militias, called "rondas".
 They were generally poorly equipped, despite being provided arms by the state.
 The rondas would attack the Shining Path guerrillas, with the first such reported attack occurring in January 1983, near Huata.
 Ronderos would later kill 13 guerrilla fighters in February 1983, in Sacsamarca.
 In March 1983, ronderos brutally killed Olegario Curitomay, one of the commanders of the town of Lucanamarca.
 They took him to the town square, stoned him, stabbed him, set him on fire, and finally shot him.
 The Shining Path's retaliation to this was one of the worst attacks in the entire conflict, with a group of guerrilla members entering the town and going house by house, killing dozens of villagers, including babies, with guns, hatchets, and axes.
 This action has come to be known as the Lucanamarca massacre.
 Additional massacres of civilians by the Shining Path would occur throughout the conflict.

 The Shining Path's attacks were not limited to the countryside.
 It executed several attacks against the infrastructure in Lima, killing civilians in the process.
-In 1983, it sabotaged several electrical transmission towers, causing a citywide blackout, and set fire and destroyed the Bayer industrial plant.
+In 1983, it sabotaged several electrical transmission towers, causing a citywide blackout, set fire and destroyed the Bayer industrial plant.
 That same year, it set off a powerful bomb in the offices of the governing party, Popular Action.
 Escalating its activities in Lima, in June 1985, it blew up electricity transmission towers in Lima, producing a blackout, and detonated car bombs near the government palace and the justice palace.
 It was believed to be responsible for bombing a shopping mall.
 At the time, President Fernando Belaúnde Terry was receiving the Argentine president Raúl Alfonsín.

 During this period, the Shining Path assassinated specific individuals, notably leaders of other leftist groups, local political parties, labor unions, and peasant organizations, some of whom were anti-Shining Path Marxists.
 On 24 April 1985, in the midst of presidential elections, it tried to assassinate Domingo García Rada, the president of the Peruvian National Electoral Council, severely injuring him and mortally wounding his driver.
 In 1988, Constantin (Gus) Gregory, an American citizen working for the United States Agency for International Development, was assassinated.
 Two French aid workers were killed on 4 December that same year.